 IV.
-Sanctions and Enforcement
+Sanctions and enforcement

-- The competent state media authority has the right to request variety of information from service providers. - Services included in a user interface or media platform have the right to access information on the sorting, order and display of content and the use of their metadata. - To enforce the provision, the competent state media authority may impose necessary measures such as objections, prohibitions or blocking orders on the service. - Fines of up to EUR 500,000 can be imposed for noncompliance.
+- The competent state media authority has the right to request a variety of information from service providers. - To enforce the provision, the competent state media authority may impose necessary measures such as objections, prohibitions or blocking orders on the service. - Fines of up to EUR 500,000 can be imposed for noncompliance.